WilliamUW/VenomHackathon2023/README.md

 ## 🚧 How we built it

 Venom Smart Contracts:
+1. For deployment of Venom tokens
+2. For minting of Venom NFTs

 Empowering users to access Venom's network across web, mobile, Discord, Slack, and Telegram.

 Check out our [DoraHacks page!](https://dorahacks.io/buidl/6382)

 VenomChat is a [Venom Hackathon](https://hackathon.venom.network/) project in the Tools and Infrastructure track

 ## The Team